plewczynski/looper/README.md

 typically introduced as the Gaussian polymer chain model in polymer textbooks.

-The primary target experimental data for this program is ChIA-PET data; however, the program also has an option for analysing Hi-C data.
+The primary target experimental data for this package is ChIA-PET data; however, the package also has an option for analysing Hi-C data.
 Because the there are more issues with self-ligation products in a general all-in-all HiC experiment, it is strongly advised to stick to ChIA-PET data in general,